The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 What is the Difference between Theme and Template?

-If you are new to website building, you may have heard the terms theme and template.
+If you are new to Website Building, you may have heard the terms Theme and Template.
 To avoid confusion or misunderstanding, I would like to briefly explain these two terms.

-A theme is a fully styled layout composition for a website.
+A Theme is a fully styled layout composition for a website.
 The theme handles the appearance of the website items.
 It determines how headings, paragraphs, lists, tables, and other content elements of the website should be displayed.

-A template defines the structure for certain page types or content elements.
+A Template defines the structure for certain page types or content elements.
 It also defines how the page is filled with content.

-Note, however, that the terms theme and template are often used interchangeably in everyday language.
-In addition, some CMS (e.g. WordPress) refer to the layout as a theme, while other CMS (e.g. Joomla) use the term template for the same thing.
+Note, however, that the terms Theme and Template are often used interchangeably in everyday language.
+In addition, some CMS (e.g. WordPress) refer to the layout as a Theme, while other CMS (e.g. Joomla) use the term Template for the same thing.